Part 1: How to Study for FAA Written Exams

 • Use missed questions to identify knowledge gaps, not shortcuts

-If you cannot explain the concept out loud in plain language,
+If you cannot explain the concept out loud in plain language, you are not ready for the written or practical exam.

 Understanding first.
 Questions second.